taslima864/delta-demo/README.md

 # delta-demo
-This is a git &amp; git hub class
+This is a git &amp; git hub class.